29Rohit/Verilog-RTL-Design-using-sky130/README.md

-### Part 4 -Labs using Yosys and Sky130 for 2:1 Multiplex
+### Part 4 - Labs using Yosys and Sky130 for 2:1 Multiplex

 -We will perform a synthesis example of the 2:1 Multiplexer RTL design using YOSYS with appropriate library files from SKY130 technology that we cloned into the directory.
 -The yosys Commands used are as follows